Late-time UV observations of tidal disruption flares reveal unobscured, compact accretion disks: Discussion

 producing a late-time circularization luminosity $L_{\rm c}=\eta_{\rm c} \dot{M}_{\rm fb} c^2$.
 If we use early-time blackbody radii to estimate $R_{\rm SI}$ and $\eta_{\rm c}$, we would be unable to reproduce the observed late-time FUV emission of PS1-10jh, PTF-09ge, PTF-09djl, TDE2, and D1-9.
 If we instead set the smaller late-time blackbody radii $R_{\rm late}=R_{\rm SI}$, and use very generous assumptions ($\eta_{\rm c}$ equals its upper limit; $100\%$ of radiated energy is in the FUV bands; the disrupted star has an unusually large $M_\star = M_\odot$), we still have observed late-time FUV luminosities $\nu L_{\nu} > L_{\rm c}$ for PS1-10jh, PTF-09ge, PTF-09djl, and TDE2.
 While D3-13 and perhaps D1-9 may evade the energetic constraints above, both exhibit shallow intermediate- and late-time declines that are inconsistent with the $\propto t^{-5/3}$ predictions of the circularization paradigm.
 Circularization shocks alone are thus an unlikely power source for most of our observed late-time FUV detections.

 These challenges for the reprocessing and circularization paradigms lead us to consider a different power source for late-time FUV emission.
 An unobscured accretion disk, the scenario first envisaged for TDFs \citep{Rees88, Cannizzo90}, is the most natural candidate.
-As we explain in the next section, simple accretion disk models (that generally fail to reproduce early-time optical/UV TDF emission) are easily able to accommodate our late-time FUV detections.
+As we explain in the next section, simple accretion disk models (that generally fail to reproduce early-time optical/UV TDF emission) are easily able to accommodate our late-time FUV detections\footnote{A late-time transition to disk-dominated emission is analogous to the \citet{Leloudas16} interpretation of the TDF candidate ASASSN-15lh, where circularization shocks were invoked as the power source for the early-time ($\lesssim 75~{\rm d}$) optical/UV light curve, and accretion power was invoked to explain later ($\gtrsim 75~{\rm d}$) observations.
+The analogy is inexact, however, as the fitted blackbody radius for ASASSN-15lh remained much larger than the plausible size of a quasi-circular accretion disk, requiring a reprocessing layer.}.

-\subsection{Disk Models}
+\subsection{Disk models}